fsalinas26/sellix-api-wrapper/README.md

 ## Description
 The purpose of this wrapper is to easily implement the Sellix API into your project and retrieve realtime data about your shop and restock and modify your products.
 ## Requirements
-In order to utilize the API calls, you need your API KEY from your shop.
-Visit settings->security and copy your API Key.
+In order to use the API calls, you need your API Key from the Sellix.io website.
+Find your key on the [Security](https://dashboard.sellix.io/settings/security) page.
 ## Installation
 **npm -i sellix-api-wrapper**
 ## Usage